Spring has arrived which means that it’s time of year to give your home a spring makeover.

 If you are wanting to have a full change and inject a whole new lease of life into a room or two, you could think about experimenting with a new wall colour and/or a fresh new carpet or rug.
 You could even consider adding a wallpaper to a wall or repaint some furniture.

 Or maybe you would prefer just to change a few soft furnishings instead?
 Think about re-upholstering a tired old chair with a fabulously fun fabric or replacing your curtains and/or blinds?

-Smaller but still noticeable changes would be to compliment your existing colours and furniture with some new spring accessories, such as cushions, throws and bedding.
+Smaller but still noticeable changes would be to compliment your existing colours and furniture.
+Do this using some new spring accessories, such as cushions, throws and bedding.
 You could replace some photos and frames or re-frame some of your art.
-Fresh flowers, pot plants and candles are all lovely finishing touches you can add to any space that won’t break the bank.
+Fresh flowers, pot plants and candles are all lovely finishing touches that won’t break the bank.

-However you choose to give your home a spring makeover just remember that it needn’t cost a lot of money but is important to make it feel like a place to relax and unwind, as well keep it an enjoyable space to entertain family and friends.
+However you choose to give your home a spring makeover just remember that it needn’t cost a lot of money.
+It’s important to make it feel like a place to relax and unwind.
+But also an enjoyable space to entertain family and friends.